Marriage and Family Counseling

 Objective #5: Supervised practice in marital and family counseling

-Graduates of the MFC program will complete 1000 hours supervised practice in marriage and family counseling, with at least 280 hours direct client contact, the majority of which are with couples or families.
-Supervised practice will include two semesters of practicum in marriage and family counseling (6 credits) and two semesters of internship in marriage and family counseling in a community agency or setting (6 credits).
+Graduates of the MFC program will complete 700 hours supervised practice in marriage and family counseling, with at least 280 hours direct client contact, the majority of which are with couples or families.
+Supervised practice will include one semester of practicum in marriage and family counseling (3 credits) and two semesters of internship in marriage and family counseling in a community agency or setting (6 credits).
 Intensive weekly individual and group supervision is provided.
 Students are expected to effectively receive and use feedback in supervision with couples and families, demonstrate ethical practices in working with family systems, make appropriate consultations and referrals, and apply research findings and readings appropriately in working with couples and families.

 Objective #6: Provision of integrated mental health services